The Ultimate Podcast Script Template (Plus A List of Ideas)

 Spoken Podcast Intro

-Once your podcast intro drop/music has played you can get into your spoken podcast intro.
-I like to let the audience know the name of the podcast, what it is about, and who I am.
+Once your theme music has played you can get into your spoken intro.
+I like to let the audience know your podcast name, what it is about, and who I am.
 That way I set the right foundation in case someone is listening for the first time.

-Here are two podcast intro scripts that I use for my shows (one is for a podcast with a co-host, the other is for a solo podcast):
+Here are two intro scripts I use for my shows (one is for a podcast with a co-host, the other is for a solo show):

 - “Welcome to Leadership DNA, a podcast for those who aspire to be a better leader.
 Alongside Arturo Gomez I am Rob Cressy.
 Today’s Topic…”